Social Anxiety: The Symptoms and Potential Causes

 Social anxiety causes individuals to be unable to attend social situations because of the fear or anxiety.
 If they do attend, the fear or anxiety is difficult to tolerate.
 Social anxiety is more prevalent among females than males, and usually develops between the ages of 10-20 (Comer, 2014).
 Researchers and theorists have proposed lots of causes for social anxiety disorder.
 They believe that people with social anxiety disorder maintain social beliefs and expectations that work against them.
 These social beliefs include:

--They believe that they have no control over feelings of anxiety that emerge in social situations.
+- Believing you have no control over feelings of anxiety that come out in social situations.

 What are some of the ways you manage anxiety in social settings?